 This one’s perfect for all the little circus performers in your class.

 What are your favorite Ikea classroom finds?
-Please share in the comments.
+Come and share in our WeAreTeachers HELPLINE group on Facebook.